govwiki/SingleAuditRepo/README.md

 # SingleAuditRepo
 Script for downloading pdf files from specific url, renaming them and uploading via FTP

+Explanations are inserted in python program